crosscompute/crosscompute/README.md

 # CrossCompute

-Automate your work by writing a configuration file.
+Transform your notebook or script into a web-based report, tool, widget, dashboard or wizard.

 Please see https://crosscompute.com for examples and tutorials.